Skip to main content

 • No app-level navigation: The hosted page doesn’t show the Gumloop builder navigation

-Only users with Editor or Owner access (and the manage_hosting permission) can enable, disable, or modify the hosted page configuration.
+Users can still share individual chat links directly from the hosted page.
+Only users with Editor or Owner access can enable, disable, or modify the hosted page configuration.
+These roles carry the manage_hosting permission required for these actions.
 Organization administrators can also restrict hosted pages through App Rules if needed.

 Hosted Pages is a Pro feature.
 Free-tier users will see an upgrade prompt when attempting to enable a hosted page.